Effective Date: February 12, 2014

 a.
 The Chief Technologist shall:

-(3) Review Agency-wide requested prize funds in the annual budget request to ensure consistency with statutory and other external requirements.
+(4) Reserve the ability to review requested prize funds in the Agency's annual budget request as appropriate to ensure consistency with statutory and other external requirements.

 Compliance will be measured through the reporting activities as described in this policy.